 Homeownership is part of the American Dream, and for many people a home is their largest single purchase and most valued asset.
 Unfortunately, many homeowners don't realize that their possessions and homes would be in jeopardy if they were inadequately insured and lost due to fire, flood or another disaster.
 So it's important that you ask yourself one simple question: Do I have enough insurance to repair or replace my home if it is damaged or destroyed?

 Most homeowners would say yes, but recent studies indicate that many homeowners lack sufficient insurance to rebuild after a disaster.
-In fact, according to Marshall & Swift/Boeckh, which provides building-cost information to insurers and government agencies, 58 percent of all homes were underinsured by an average of 21 percent in 2007.
+In fact, according to Marshall & Swift/Boeckh, which provides building-cost information to insurers and government agencies, 61 percent of all homes are underinsured by an average of 18 percent.

 Mercury Insurance, one of the nation's leading insurance providers, conducts an annual review of its customers' homeowners coverage limits based upon estimated replacement costs in their neighborhoods, and may adjust the policy limit based upon these calculations.
 These estimates are tied to general factors in each area and are supplied by appraisal agencies.

 This is only part of the process, however, as Mercury recommends that you also get an insurance checkup from your agent or broker once a year to help you make an informed decision about the coverage you need.
 No one wants to pay a higher premium, but construction costs have increased dramatically over the past several years and it's important for you to make sure that any potential loss has satisfactory coverage.

 This is especially important if you have made improvements to your home and have not incorporated these improvements into your coverage.
 And even if you haven't made any improvements to your home, Mercury still recommends a review to make sure that your coverage limits are adequate to cover the cost of rebuilding in your area, because every neighborhood can be a little different.